 What do I need to get a CAS?

-In order for NCH to issue you with a CAS, you need to provide our Tier 4 Compliance Coordinator with the following documentation:
+In order for NCH to issue you with a CAS, you need to provide our Visa and Compliance team with copies of the following documentation:

 - Deposit paid in full